 The Company's senior executives assist the Board with its oversight responsibilities by its reporting to the Board on the Company's business activities.
-The senior executives also make recommendations to the Board regarding, and are responsible for, the execution of the Company's strategic plans and objectives.
+The senior executives also make recommendations to the Board, and are responsible for, the execution of the Company's strategic plans and objectives.
 The senior executives are responsible for the respective functions which they head and for ensuring the necessary resources, systems and controls required for the effective execution of the roles and responsibilities of those functions.

-Name Position Steve Horton President of Liberty Specialty Markets Bermuda Mitchel Blaser Chief Transformation Officer of Global Risk Solutions, President of the Board of Liberty Specialty Markets Bermuda and CEO of IronServe Ian Smith Senior Vice President, Head of Bermuda Property - Liberty Specialty Markets Bermuda Shane Rozario Senior Vice President, Head of Underwriting Performance Management Susan Pateras Chief Operating Officer - Liberty Specialty Markets Bermuda Joseph Hobbs Senior Vice President and General Counsel of the specialty lines divisions of Liberty Mutual Insurance Company Steven Beadle Chief Financial Officer - Liberty Specialty Markets Bermuda Lisa Fontanetta Senior Vice President, Global Risk Solutions, CFO of IronServe Mark D'Amato Assistant Vice President and Assistant Treasurer for the Liberty Mutual Group Heath A. Merrill Vice President, Financial Officer - International Finance - Global Risk Solutions Mark Wheeler Global Client Officer of Global Risk Solutions Graham Brady Chief Risk Officer - Liberty Specialty Markets i.
+Name Position Steve Horton President of Liberty Specialty Markets Bermuda Nicholas Garside Senior Vice President, Head of Bermuda Property Shane Rozario Senior Vice President, Head of Underwriting Performance Management Liam Jones Head of Underwriting Strategy & Development Eric Kittleson Senior Vice President, Head of Excess Casualty Susan Pateras Chief Operating Officer Joseph Hobbs Senior Vice President and General Counsel of the specialty lines divisions of Liberty 30sepii 11000s Mutual Insurance Company Steven Beadle Chief Financial Officer Mark Wheeler Global Client Officer of Global Risk Solutions Snjezana Tremblay Chief Risk and Compliance Officer Mark D'Amato Assistant Vice President and Assistant Treasurer for the Liberty Mutual Group Heath A. Merrill Vice President, Financial Officer - International Finance - Global Risk Solutions i.
 Director compensation ii.
 Executive compensation